Ehsan70/Mininet_LINC_script/LINCoe_and_iControl.md

+<b>Important:</b> <i> This tutorial does not use any of the files in this repo.
+So you do not have to clone this repo if you are JUST following THIS tutorial. </i>

-Start LINC-OE simple optical topology with iControl.
+<b>Goal</b>: Seting up LINC-OE simple optical topology with iControl.

+<b>Requirements:</b>
+A basic knowlege of LINC-OE, TAP interfaces, Erlang language and linux CLI is required.

-Thhis document has two portions:
+<b>Road Map: </b>This document has two sections for setup:

  1. setting up the iControl
  2. setting up the linc-oe

+After seting up the above two sections, we can install flows and send packets.

+At the end I have provided some usefull functions and references.

 # 1. setting up/running the iControl #